Teichlab/innate_evo/README.md

 Larger files and raw data (such as fastq files and count matrices) can be found in our FTP website and the relevant accessions in ArrayExpress (see manuscript for details).

 Most groups were compared using empirical p-values.
-Similar results are obtained using the Mann-Whitney U test.
-The code can be changed to output the latter p-values by changing a flag in common_functions.R
+Similar results are obtained using either the Mann-Whitney U test or an alternative bootstrap method.
+The code can be changed to output p-values by any method by changing a flag in common_functions.R